-Objective 1.5 The City shall establish a maintain the Transportation Concurrency Exception Area (TCEA) within the geographic area depicted on Map L-21, the Central Business District TCEA.
+Objective 1.5 The City shall maintain the Central Business District (CBD) Transportation Concurrency Exception Area (TCEA) within the geographic area depicted on Map L-21, the Development Areas, of the Future Land Use Element for the purposes of downtown revitalization.
+This area includes all of the downtown revitalization area under the jurisdiction of the Jacksonville Economic Development Commission (JEDC).
+Transportation and mobility needs within the CBD shall be met through implementation of the following policies.
+Central Business District TCEA.

-Therefore, a A Transportation Concurrency Exception Area (TCEA) is hereby was established in the CBD for the purpose of downtown revitalization.
-The area proposed for of the TCEA is the 1,740 acres of the downtown included in the DRIs.
-Within the TCEA, which includes all of the downtown revitalization area under the jurisdiction of the Downtown Development Authority Jacksonville Economic Development Commission (JEDC){1,7} there shall be no transportation concurrency requirements, however, alternatives forms of mobility may have to should be studied and made available.
+A Transportation Concurrency Exception Area (TCEA) was established in the CBD for the purpose of downtown revitalization.
+The area of the TCEA is the 1,740 acres of the downtown included in the DRIs.
+Within the TCEA, which includes all of the downtown revitalization area under the jurisdiction of the Jacksonville Economic Development Commission (JEDC),, there shall be no transportation concurrency requirements, however, alternatives forms of mobility should be studied and made available.
 Transportation and mobility needs within the TCEA shall be met through the implementation of the following policies: